Axway-API-Management-Plus/limit-application-scopes/README.md

 ![Application scopes](https://github.com/Axway-API-Management-Plus/limit-application-scopes/blob/master/images/application_scopes_config.png)

 But when using this policy, we are leveraging these scope settings.
-When configured in that way, an application will only get the scopes configured for an application and the switch "Default" is enabled, as the policy is considering it as Enabled/Disabled instead of a default.
+When configured as described above, an application will only get the scopes configured for an application and the parameter "Default" is is considered as Enabled/Disabled by the policy.

 At runtime you will see on DEBUG the following:
 ````